 - rapid (or fast) deep breathing

 There are many factors that can lead to hyperventilation.
-Most commonly, this condition results from anxiety, panic, nervousness, or stress.
+This condition most commonly results from anxiety, panic, nervousness, or stress.
 It often takes the form of a panic attack.

 Hyperventilation can be a serious issue.
+Symptoms can last 20 to 30 minutes.
 You should seek treatment for hyperventilation when the following symptoms occur:

 - rapid, deep breathing for the first time

 - hyperventilation that gets worse, even after trying home care options